Dog gum diseases and 5 vet-approved ways to prevent them

 There are lots of dental chews out there, though, and some have better evidence than others.
 For the best dental chews for dogs, look for those that have the VOHC seal of acceptance in order to be sure you’re using an evidence-based chew.

 You should also take care with your dog’s weight.
-Some dental chews can be calorific, and cause weight gain.
+Some dental chews can be high in calories, and cause weight gain.
 Always give the right chew for your dog’s size.
 The calorie information should be on the packet but, if it’s not, you can look the information up on the manufacturer’s website.
 Reduce your dog’s daily meal allowance by the same amount of calories to balance out the chew.

 5) Get regular check-ups at the vet